storresdiaz/scg/README.txt

 What could be improved on :

 Making the Entity Component System more closed would be beneficial to avoid other objects from directly modifying attributes of any component.
+As well as creating block comments to help document the entire process.